 - Lead Lists: Keep track of the professionals you’re communicating with so that you’re never missing an opportunity to connect.

 - Real-Time Insights On Existing Accounts and Leads: Discover if individuals have changed jobs, if a startup has received new funding, and much more – perfect for starting a conversation with a dream lead!

 Sales Navigator Team is also available for teams, which allows you to integrate your lead gen efforts with a CRM, save 3,500 more leads, and more!

 Best Suited For: Recruiters or companies seeking to hire a lot of employees

 What You Get: Recruiter Lite is the base tier of LinkedIn Talent Solutions, which is a set of enterprise talent solutions.
 With this being the most expensive plan of the bunch, you get all the features available to Sales Navigator and below, but with 30 InMail messages instead of 20.

 Additional features include:

 - 25 LinkedIn out-of-network unlocks per month – find people outside of your immediate network.

 Is LinkedIn Premium worth it?
 Depending on your usage and needs, the answer is often yes.
 Start with a free trial to see if a particular membership level is right for you, and be sure to take advantage of all the LinkedIn premium features to make it worthwhile.

 Using LinkedIn for lead generation?
-Discover how you can land 5 – 8 qualified leads per day in our free Mod Lead Gen Masterclass.is linkedin premium worth it, LinkedIn for business, LinkedIn lead generation, LinkedIn membership levels, LinkedIn premium benefits, LinkedIn premium features
+Discover how you can land 5 – 8 qualified leads per day in our free Mod Lead Gen Masterclass.Tags: is linkedin premium worth it, LinkedIn for business, LinkedIn lead generation, LinkedIn membership levels, LinkedIn premium benefits, LinkedIn premium features